706th Aggressor Squadron: Fighter operations

 The squadron converted to General Dynamics F-16 Fighting Falcon fighter operations, completing the transition in October 1992.
 With the Viper, the 706th participated in United Nations patrols to enforce a no-fly zone over Bosnia in March and April 1995 and over Iraq in Operation Northern Watch and Operation Southern Watch.

 The first F-16C rolls out of the paint shop at Nellis AFB, Nevada, wearing an Aggressor paint scheme and the Wing Flagship tail markings.

 In 1997 the squadron returned to flying A-10s, completing the transition in September.
 In 1999 it returned to Kuwait as part of Aerospace Expeditionary Force 1.
 It deployed elements as part of the 81st Expeditionary Fighter Squadron in 2002 at Bagram Air Base, Afghanistan in 2002 during Operation Enduring Freedom.
 It also supported Operation Noble Eagle, Operation Iraqi Freedom and Operation New Dawn.
 While supporting the relief efforts in the aftermath of Hurricane Katrina elements operated from Whiteman Air Force Base, Missouri and Barksdale Air Force Base, Louisiana in September 2005.
 In October 2007, pursuant to BRAC 2005 action, Air Force Reserve A-10 flying operations at Naval Air Station Joint Reserve Base New Orleans terminated and the squadron moved to its present location at Nellis Air Force Base, Nevada.

 At Nellis, the squadron initially was made up of Air Force Reserve Command personnel supporting fighter operations of the United States Air Force Warfare Center.
 They were fully integrated with the 57th Wing at Nellis and the 53d Wing at Eglin Air Force Base, Florida and perform operational test and evaluation and tactics development for the General Dynamics F-16 Fighting Falcon, McDonnell Douglas F-15 Eagle, McDonnell Douglas F-15E Strike Eagle Lockheed Martin F-22 Raptor Lockheed Martin F-35 Lightning II, and Fairchild Republic A-10 Thunderbolt II aircraft.
 (Note: Although the squadron's personnel operated these aircraft, they were assigned to regular units at Nellis and the squadron had no planes of its own.)

 As part of a broader demand for "red air" adversaries to support training and test and evaluation activities, in May 2023, the squadron mission changed, and it became the 706th Aggressor Squadron.
 The 706th Aggressor Squadron began to equip with the F-16C Block 30 in September 2023.
 The 706th Aggressor Squadron will complement 57th Fighter Wing's 64th Aggressor Squadron in simulating fourth generation threat aircraft.
-The 65th Aggressor Squadrons will focus on simulating fifth generation threat aircraft.
+The 65th Aggressor Squadrons will focus on simulating fifth generation threat aircraft with the Lockheed-Martin F-35A Lightning II.